 Board of Directors

-Debbie Huntsman – Vice President
+Debbie Huntsman – President

 Debbie is a certified instructor for the US Sailing, US Coast Guard Auxiliary, the National Safe Boating Council, States of Louisiana, Utah and Arizona and USPS.

 Huntsman is a past flotilla commander and Division 10 public affairs officer for the US Coast Guard Auxiliary.
 She served as commodore for the Lake Pleasant Sailing Club in Phoenix, AZ where she first became involved with AdventureSail® and adult sailing programs.
 Huntsman is a past commodore for the Lake Pontchartrain Women’s Sailing Association where she introduced the AdventureSail® and L.A.S.T.
 (Learn About Sailing Things) programs to the Gulf Coast.
+Debbie joined the Board in 2016.
+She was elected Vice President in 2017 and President in 2018.

 Joyce Hersh – Secretary